ketanmistry/ihavecookies/README.md

 ### Styling

 The plugin doesn't include any CSS so it can be styled to fit in with your websites look and feel.
 The cookie message has an ID of `#gdpr-cookie-message`.
+Sample CSS can be viewed in the accompanying `example.css` file.

 ### Cookie